 For a moment the woman looks puzzled before she understands and answers the question.

-“Oh yes, this is indeed a very good species of an easter egg,” Doreen confirms and suggests to Isla to put the egg back in the treasure chest, to keep it chilled until her mum will cook it.
+“Oh yes, this is indeed a very good species of an easter egg,” Doreen confirms and suggests to Isla to put the egg back in the treasure chest, to keep it chilled until Isla’s mum will cook it.
 Doreen also suggests they go hunting for other food items in the flat.
 As weird as it is, Isla guides Doreen and she likes the gentle and focused visit, and that they are on a shared operation.
 When they reach the cupboard, where Isla presents the bag with raisins and packets of biscuits, she jumps back to the egg hunt.

 “Imagine finding eggs in the wild.
 We can’t chase raisins or biscuits but we could find birds and eggs in the nature.
 They might be in the park,” Isla exclaims eagerly.

 “What’s that nonsense about going into the wild?
 You got to go to school and do your chores,” mumbles her mum.
 She has emerged from her sofa, and the door frame of the kitchen supports her abrupt vertical position.
 The two others look at the sudden appearance.

 “I told you to wake me up when we got company,” Isla’s mum adds sulkily.